 - Third, the string-friendly radius significantly reduces serving wear.

-- Fifth, the positive engagement means improved energy transfer to the centerline of the arrow, reducing energy waste that might contribute to additional noise or vibration.
+- Fourth, the positive engagement means improved energy transfer to the centerline of the arrow, reducing energy waste that might contribute to additional noise or vibration.

 In sum, arrows launched with the Alpha-Nock™ fly straighter, string wear is minimized, there is optimal containment and engagement across most crossbow launch systems, and maximum available energy is transferred to the arrow for improved downrange penetration.